eflumerf/styleguide/dune-daq-cppguide.md

 ### Structs vs. Classes

-Use a `struct` only for passive objects that carry data; everything else is a `class`.
+Always use a `class` rather than `struct` unless you're creating:

+ - A passive objects that carries data
+ - A small callable with an `operator()` defined

 The `struct` and `class` keywords behave almost identically in C++.
 We add our own semantic meanings to each keyword, so you should use the